The MHA Mind the Workplace study found 33% of respondents had missed work due to some form of workplace stress. That’s a sizable and troubling figure.

 Short-term stress is normal.
 You can overcome these periods of high pressure by finding dedicated periods to relax and unwind away from the office.
 But if stress becomes long-term, it can be detrimental to your team’s mental and physical wellbeing.

-According to Pipedrive’s Guide to Managing Workplace Stress, produced in partnership with Mental health America, chronic stress has a number of emotional and physical symptoms.
+Chronic stress has a number of emotional and physical symptoms.
 Some of the warning signs to search for include headaches, insomnia, mood swings, difficulty concentrating and low energy.
 If your team is struggling under pressure at work and feeling stressed, their health and performance can suffer.
 These practical actions will help your team de-stress and get back on top form.

 Identify stress triggers